BartyMae/Bart_Tweaks/README.md

 Affects Nalia's Ring, Edwin's Amulet, Minsc's Boo, Alora's Rabbit Foot, Xan's Moonblade, Eldoth's Poisoned Arrows.<br/>

 ## Revised Shapeshifting for SCS<br/>
 Hijacks SCS' improved shapeshifting tokens, rewrites their descriptions to the SRR/IRR format, and slightly revises some of their stats.
+Requires SCS's improved shapeshifting component to actually be installed to work.

 ## Set Summonable Flag<br/>
 Sets the "is a summonable" flag for all vanilla, SR, and atweaks creatures.
 Some mods, including atweaks itself, set these incorrectly and therefore must be patched late into the install.<br/>